 Related: Did you know that your military service may increase your Social Security Benefits?

-2015 Annual Military Retirement Pay Increase
+2024 Annual Military Retirement Pay Increase

-Who Receives This COLA Increase?
+Which Retirees Receive This COLA Increase?

 Recent military retirees receive COLA based on the quarter in which they retired.
-For example, those who retired between January 1, 2013 and September 30, 2013 received a full or partial COLA, as follows:
+For example, those who retired between January 1, 2013, and September 30, 2013, received a full or partial COLA, as follows:

 - January through March retirees received the full 1.5% COLA for 2014.